'On whatever distant shore'

 The mountainous region of Bugey is part of the great massif separating France from Switzerland.
 Its many rural parishioners had been ill-treated by the French Revolution.
 Many parish priests had been killed or exiled by the revolutionaries while others remained disheartened and ineffective.
 It was to these remote communities that the pioneer Marist missionaries were sent to restore faith and hope and to bring the mercy of God to a neglected people.

 The Marist missions were possible only during the harsh months of the Bugey winters when farmers and their stock were housebound.
 Fr Colin and his confreres were often housed in deserted, run-down presbyteries and preached their missions in unheated churches.
 In such conditions Fr Colin was to say 'never was life so difficult, yet never were we happier.'

-Rome - and 'to whatever distant shore'
+Rome - and missions 'on whatever distant shore'

 In 1830 Fr Colin was elected 'central superior' of the Marist groups of Lyon and Belley.
 In early 1833 Fr Colin made the first of five journeys to Rome to plead for approval of the Marist project and its later development.
 At first the curial authorities said 'No... a multi-branched society with one superior of priests, religious and lay alike.
 Monstrous!'